-- .1 Suction and discharge shall be flanged, faced and drilled to conform to ASME Specification B 16.1 Class 125. - .2 Provide a cast or fabricated ninety (90) degree suction elbow with hand hole and cover plate fastened with bolts, to permit access to the suction side of the impeller for cleaning and inspection. - .3 Provide gauge connections tapped for 10 mm (3/8") NPT threaded pipe on each suction and discharge nozzle.
+- .1 Suction and discharge shall be flanged, faced and drilled to conform to ASME Specification B 16.1 Class 125. - .2 Provide a cast or fabricated ninety (90) degree suction elbow with hand hole and cover plate fastened with bolts, to permit access to the suction side of the impeller for cleaning and inspection. - .3 Provide gauge connections tapped for ten (10) millimetres (3/8 inches) NPT threaded pipe on each suction and discharge nozzle.
 Locate tapped connection close to flange ends.
 Provide pipe plugs in tapped holes. - .4 Orient the suction and discharge horizontally opposite each other on the centreline of the pump.